-In 1909, John and Sonora Dodd attended the Mother’s Day service (http://www.diduno.info/2014/11/mothers-day/) at their church.
-As Sonora listened to the sermon and heard the virtues of mothers and motherhood from the Scriptures, her mind went back to her childhood.
-She thought of how important fathers are in raising children and she thought of the notion of a Father’s Day.
+In 1909 John and Sonora Dodd attended the Mother’s Day service (http://diduno.info/mothers-day/) at their church.
+As Sonora listened to the sermon and heard the virtues of Mothers and motherhood from the Bible, her mind went back to her childhood.
+She thought how important fathers are in raising children and she thought of the notion of Father’s Day.

-Sonora’s father William, a Civil War veteran, lost his wife as she gave birth to their sixth child.
-Sonora was sixteen at the time of her mother’s death and being the eldest child, much of the responsibility to raise her five brothers fell on her shoulders.
+Sonora’s father William, a Civil War veteran, lost his wife as she gave birth to a sixth child.
+Sonora was only sixteen at the time, the eldest, and much of the role to raise her five brothers fell on her shoulders.

-Through the difficult years following her mother’s death, Sonora watched her father care for the six children with love and devotion and saw him make sacrifices in order to give the children better lives.
+Through the difficult years following her mother’s death Sonora watched her father care for the six children with love and devotion and saw him makes sacrifices in order to give them all better lives.

-After the Mother’s Day church service in 1909, Sonora felt inspired to campaign for equal recognition of fathers.
-In June 1910, Sonora approached the Spokane Ministerial Alliance and the Young Men’s Christian Association (YMCA) to establish Father’s Day as a holiday in the same fashion as Mother’s Day.
-Due to the support of these Christian organisations, and Sonora’s dedication to the cause, the first Father’s Day was celebrated on June 19, 1910.
+After the Mother’s Day service in 1909, she felt inspired to campaign for equal recognition of fathers.
+In 1910 Sonora approached the Spokane Ministerial Alliance and the Young Men’s Christian Association (YMCA) to establish Father’s Day as a holiday in the same fashion as Mother’s Day.
+Due to the support of these organisations, and Sonora’s dedication to the cause, the first Father’s Day was celebrated on June 19, 1910.

 Sonora’s Father’s Day concept started gaining attention when it was reported on in the June 6, 1910 edition of the Spokane Chronicle.
-The article contained writing from Sonora’s petition:
+The article quoted from Sonora’s petition:

 “A Fathers’ Day would call attention to such constructive teachings from the pulpit as would naturally point out;